February 10, 2025

 Over time, this creates strength and size disparities.

 Dumbbells force each side of your back to work independently.
-Whether you’re doing rows, reverse flyes, or pullovers, both sides of your body are pulling their weight literally.
-[1]
+Whether you’re doing rows, reverse flyes, or pullovers, both sides of your body are pulling their weight literally. [[1]](LINK 1)

 This not only evens out muscle imbalances but also enhances overall symmetry, making your back look balanced and proportional.
+Dumbbell training is especially effective for preventing muscle imbalance because each limb must work on its own, promoting balanced muscle development.

 Improves Posture and Reduces Back Pain